mTyguy/Terraform-Sentinel-Resources/Rules/README.md

 Device related detections:
 - Unapproved_RMM_Tools_v01 -- Rule is intended to trigger off the detection of unapproved RMM tools via a url connection.
+- Malicious_Browser_Extensions -- Rule is intended to trigger off the detection of malicicious browser extensions based on id string.
+Can create this as a custom rule in defender, then create an action that blocks and quarantines the file for automatic remediation or make a playbook in Sentinel.
+Threat Intel from https://arstechnica.com/security/2025/07/browser-extensions-turn-nearly-1-million-browsers-into-website-scraping-bots/
 - FileFix_v01 -- Rule is intended to trigger off FileFix, a ClickFix alternative.
 See threat intel -- https://mrd0x.com/filefix-clickfix-alternative/

 /externaldata holds external data to be used in KQL queries